All Episodes

 So come show this to everybody.

-This is again an animation that helps us understand exactly what a frugivore is and why frugivores, if we're like them, are not designed to eat the kind of meat.
+This is, again, an animation that helps us understand exactly what a frugivore is and why frugivores, if we're like them, are not designed to eat the kind of meat.

-And again, theoretically, theoretically, we'd eat a quarter to a fifth of the meat we eat just from this basis alone.
+Again, theoretically, theoretically, we'd eat a quarter to a fifth of the meat we eat just from this basis alone.

 So explain your argument.

-A frugivore's mouth is for grinding plant matter side to side and forward and backwards where an omnivore is only up and down.
+A frugivore's mouth is for grinding plant matter side to side and forward and backwards, where an omnivore is only up and down.

 When you look at the stomach of an omnivore, it's highly acidic.

-It's very acidic and the reason for that is it's very hard to break down animal flesh so it has to break it down where an omnivore or frugivore, it doesn't have to have that much.
+And the reason for that is it's very hard to break down animal flesh, so it has to break it down.

-And in an omnivore, it's only three times the body length again because when you have rotting flesh going through your system, it has to pull and get the nutrients out as quickly as possible so it doesn't putrefy in your body.
+Again, because when you have rotting flesh going through your system, it has to pull and get the nutrients out as quickly as possible so it doesn't putrefy in your body.

-So if you compare us to other animals who eat the kind of food that you're saying that we should eat, we actually, because we look more like a Fuggerborough, should eat what they eat.
+So if you compare us to other animals who eat the kind of food that you're saying that we should eat, we actually, because we look more like a frugivore, should eat what they eat.

-That's the higher level argument.
+That's the high-level argument.

 You're arguing our ancestors didn't actually eat very much meat.

-We ate berries, I don't know, we ate grains either, probably not, but simple stuff.
+We ate berries, I don't know we ate grains either, probably not, but simple stuff.

-It was forty thousand years ago.
+It was 40,000 years ago.

-You're dying in your thirties at best.
+You're dying in your 30s at best.

 Let's emulate someone 40,000 years in the future rather than someone 40,000 years ago in the past.

-Alright, up next, what are the most damning allegations in the film?
+All right, up next, what are the most damning allegations in the film?

-We're going to find out which food in your fridge Kip says is a dangerous carcinogen.
+We're going to find out which food in your fridge, Kip, says, is a dangerous carcinogen.

 Stick around.